fernan9/poolseq-analysis/README.md

 `$ sbatch first_job.sh`

+To check the status of the current jobs, consult:

+`$ squeue -u frpe222`

 ## 1. Quality Control (FastQC)
 This initial step will provide information on the quality of the readings.
 In general, the sequencing was good in all cases.